 You may be shocked to hear this, but great quotes can be hard to come by on a deadline.
 As a rule, top producing agents are busy.
 Which means they don’t always have time to answer an email from their PR flack…

 That’s where you come in.
 Sitting there right now you probably have more on-the-ground insight into the local market than any journalist.
 What’s more you’re ready to talk about it right now, while that top producer is out closing a $10 million deal with her phone on airplane mode.

-Why Strategic PR will Work Better Than Facebook in 2019
+Why Strategic PR will Work Better Than Facebook

 While providing quotes for the press may sound fun, it’s also one of the best ways to build your brand and stay top of mind.
 There are four very good reasons for this.

 1. Being Quoted in the Media Makes You an Instant Expert

 Even if you have a dismal number of closed deals and reviews on Zillow, anyone reading an article you’re featured in will assume you’re an expert.
 After all, why else would the media be quoting you?
 Of course, they more than likely don’t know the journalism secret I shared with you above, but it doesn’t matter.